News

 Aditya Ighe

-Former India spinner Ravichandran Ashwin has voiced his support for Nathan Ellis as Chennai Super Kings’ (CSK) death-bowling specialist for the Indian Premier League (IPL) 2026, praising the Australia pacer’s skills demonstrated in the Big Bash League (BBL) 2025-26.
+Former India spinner Ravichandran Ashwin has voiced his support for Nathan Ellis as Chennai Super Kings’ (CSK) death-bowling specialist for the Indian Premier League (IPL) 2026.
+He praised the Australian pacer’s skills demonstrated in the Big Bash League (BBL) 2025-26.

-In IPL 2025, the Chennai Super Kings’ bowlers gave up runs at an economy rate of 10.92 and the joint third-lowest number of wickets (29) in the death overs.
+Last season, the bowlers from Super Kings gave away runs at an economy rate of 10.92 and took the joint third-lowest number of wickets (29) in the death overs.
 This highlights their struggle in the final five overs.
 Matheesha Pathirana took 10 wickets in 12 matches with an economy of 10.62, conceding 18 sixes and 11 fours.
 Khaleel Ahmed was the next most successful fast bowler for the team in the death overs, with five wickets in nine matches with an average of 22.60 and an economy of 13.04, giving up nine fours and eight sixes.

 Ashwin Hails Death-Over Brilliance By Nathan Ellis